cstjean/ClobberingReload.jl/README.md

 > Price of house: 130
 ```

-NOTE: Parametric types cannot be _defined_  inside a `creload`ed module. (currently solved on Julia-master by [#17618](https://github.com/JuliaLang/julia/pull/17618), but not on 0.5.0).
+NOTE: Parametric types cannot be _defined_  inside a `creload`ed module.
+(This is no longer an issue on Julia 0.6, see [#17618](https://github.com/JuliaLang/julia/pull/17618)).
 Using parametric types is fine.

 ## Autoreload